 If you don’t allow compost long enough to mature, you could find it is phytotoxic.
 Phytotoxins are substances that can both slow down seedlings and damage plants.

 For example, immature compost may be high in ammonia.
 In the right quantities, ammonia is a good source of nitrogen, but if the quantities are too high they can leave brown spots on leaves or cause leaf burn.

-During the composting processes immature compost also contains of high levels of organic acids and salts, which can also damage plants.
+During the composting process, immature compost also contains high levels of organic acids and salts, which can also damage plants.